APASS History from 1980s – Present

-Murakami was committed to staying at least four years in order to stabilize the department, re-establish its identity on campus and in the wider APA community while developing programs and a budget.
+Murakami was committed to staying at least four years in order to stabilize the department and to re-establish its identity on campus and in the wider APA community while developing programs and a budget.
 However, his first task was building a staff.
 Nerissa Mojica served as his first Administrative Assistant, followed by Juliet Kim in 1992.

-Despite the dire budget situation at USC in the early 1990’s, APASS was able to establish new programs including a career mentoring program (now known as Connections!) with the help of the APASG and the Asian and Pacific Islander Faculty and Staff Network with the help of Dr. Kay Song, Dr. Shing-Shiong Chang, Dr. Bob Nishimoto and Dr. Tu-Nan Chang,.
+Despite the dire budget situation at USC in the early 1990s, APASS was able to establish new programs including a career mentoring program (now known as Connections!) with the help of the APASG, the Asian and Pacific Islander Faculty and Staff Network, and Dr. Kay Song, Dr. Shing-Shiong Chang, Dr. Bob Nishimoto, and Dr. Tu-Nan Chang.
 APASS and the APASG also hosted a major reception in 1991 to welcome new USC president Steven Sample.
 APASS also joined the UCLA Asian American Studies Center in sponsoring the Asian Pacific American Community Research Roundtable, which was hosted at USC for the first time in 1992.

 That same year, APASS was confronted by another challenge: a reorganization of the culturally-based student service offices into a cross-cultural unit.
 Despite public and private protests and advocacy by alumni, students and staff, USC announced the creation of the “Office for Academic and Cultural Services” (OACS) on April 27, 1992.
 Two days later, the context would change dramatically when the LA Civil Unrest erupted.
 Within that context, the OACS model struggled and eventually was dissolved.

 Nearly three years later, USC created the Asian Pacific Alumni Programs.
 This development allowed APASS to hire its first assistant director dedicated solely to student programs: Yoshiko Matsui.
 She was succeeded by Sumun Pendakur, who joined APASS in December 2004 as Assistant Director and assumed the role of Director from August 2007-May 2012.
 Under Pendakur, APASS has added transnational dialogue programs, an Asian Pacific American career development curriculum, and additional service-learning opportunities, such as Alternative Spring Break at Manzanar National Historic Site.
-Jade Agua served as the Assistant Director from December of 2007-August 2012 as the center’s Assistant Director.
+Jade Agua served as the Assistant Director from December of 2007-August 2012.

-In 2017, with partnership with the Office for Residential Educaiton, APASS founded the Asian, Pacific Islander, and Desi American Leaders Community special interest floor (APIDA Floor) at the Birnkrant Residential College.
+In 2017, with partnership with the Office for Residential Education, APASS founded the Asian, Pacific Islander, and Desi American Leaders Community special interest floor (APIDA Floor) at the Birnkrant Residential College.